 Your provider will ask you or someone close to you about your symptoms.
 You will be asked when your symptoms began, and if they have gotten worse with time.
 You may also be asked if you have any family members with dementia.

 - Memory testing will be done regularly so healthcare providers can monitor memory changes over time.
 Healthcare providers will test your long-term memory by asking questions about how much you remember from the past.
 They will also test your short-term memory by asking you to remember new facts.

 - Blood tests may be used to rule out any other conditions that could be causing your symptoms.
 Some temporary conditions may be similar to dementia but can be treated.

 - An MRI or CT scan can help healthcare providers find damage to your brain caused by dementia.
 The pictures may also show an injury or blood flow problems.
 You may be given contrast liquid before the pictures are taken.
 Tell the provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the provider if you have any metal in or on your body.

 What is neuropsychological testing?

-In patients with suspected dementia, neuropsychological testing may be helpful to diagnosis dementia in customers with subtle or atypical findings and to distinguish between the different types of dementia.
+In patients with suspected dementia, neuropsychological testing may be helpful to diagnosis dementia in patients with subtle or atypical findings and to distinguish between the different types of dementia.
 Neuropsychological testing can also determine the extent of the cognitive impairment and establish a baseline.